MegaBytten/MCServer-on-AWSUbuntu/README.md

 Backup: Use s3upload.sh to back up the server to AWS S3.
 For more information, see detailed usage at the bottom of README.md

+## AWS EC2 Guidance:
+Instance type: t3.xlarge - 4 vCPUs, 16.0 GiB of memory, <=5 Gibps of bandwidth, Spot: $0.0553/hr
+Networking: EBS are AZ-specific, so if attaching a server drive ensure EC2 is deployed in same AZ Security Group: Ensure SSH (port 22) for connectivity, and port TCP/25565 for minecraft hosting.
+IAM Role: Needs S3 full access permission to get/set backups to S3.
+EBS Volume: EBS Pricing is provisioned!
+Cheaper to backup and read from S3 than run multiple EBS backups.
+Provision ~30GB max.
+Spot Instance: Ensure interruption-behaviour = STOP, not TERMINATE.
+Ensure spot request is PERSISTENT so you can STOP/START server.

 ## Requirements
 The scripts assume the server is running on an AWS Ubuntu instance, which has git pre-installed.
 The following dependencies will be installed by the scripts if they are not already available: